willi-kappler/mandel-rust/README.md

 A friend also wrote a mandelbrot set application but in C++.
 He has a very nice and detailed discussion about various aspects of his software.
 You can read more about it here: [geomandel](https://github.com/crapp/geomandel)

-Discussion in the Rust user forum:
+Discussion of mandel-rust in the Rust user forum:

 - [current version (v0.4)](https://users.rust-lang.org)